movinalot/azure-202-advanced/content/Chapter02/Task3.md

 ---
 title: "BGP Setup and Routing Intent"
-menuTitle: "5 - BGP & Routing Intent"
+menuTitle: "3 - BGP & Routing Intent"
 weight: 25
 ---

-## Task 5
+## Task 3

+FortiGates in the VWAN Hub use BGP for routing, configure BGP on the FortiGates

 ### BGP Setup